jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 * The object name is on the left of the colon.
 * Anonymous objects don’t have names, so there’s nothing to the left of the colon.
 * Attribute values reside under the object:class names.
-* A candidate husband will be a match if he satisfies all the Slender/Pale/Scholar/Rich specifications or the single Husband specification.
+* A candidate husband will be a match if he satisfies all the Slender/Pale/Scholar/Rich specifications or the single Handsome specification.

 While this violates the specification order in the lyrics, one might wish to reconfigure the specification to be more efficient:
 * If the Husband Candidate is Handsome, then we don’t need to check the rest of the specification.
 Being Slender, Pale, Rich or a Scholar is just a bonus.